Going to college costs money, and lots of it.

 John’s widow, Belinda Dinwiddie Havron, is The Community Foundation’s director of donor education.
 She has been helping donors create lasting legacies for themselves and their loved ones for more than a decade.

-After each losing a spouse prior to marrying each other, John and Belinda knew the importance of legacy planning.
-Through her position at The Foundation, she helps others create lasting legacies as well.
+After each losing a spouse prior to marrying each other, John and Belinda also understood the importance of legacy planning.

 “When two people get married and you’re a little older, you make plans early on about how you are going to take care of your families and what you want to do for your community,” Belinda said.
 “In our planning — because of personal reason, like both of us needing scholarships to attend college — we always knew we wanted to set up a scholarship fund in our wills.”